legerch/QWlanManager/README.md

-Allow to manage WLAN interfaces and network easily without worrying about OS dependencies.
+[QWlanManager][repo-home] is a Qt library allowing to manage WLAN interfaces and network easily without worrying about OS dependencies.

 > [!TIP]
 > Latest development/pull requests will be committed into `main` branch.